inf112-v20/DVD-Project-Blue/deliverables/ObligatoriskOppgave4.md

  The player should be able to hear a sound when hitting an item on the board, i.e., a laser or a hole

+  **_User story number 5_**

+  I want to play in LAN against my friends

+ _Task:_

+ Add LAN functionality and protocols so that players can play against friends

+ _Acceptance requirements:_

+ Humans are able to connect via LAN and can play a complete game of Robo Rally against each other.

+   **_User story number 6_**

+  I want to play on single player mode against a smart AI

+ _Task:_

+ Implement a competetive and smart AI-player that understands all rules of the game

+ _Acceptance requirements:_

+ The single player mode features smart AI-players that are fun to play, and have clear purpose and strategy in terms of winning the game.

+   **_User story number 7_**

+  I want to be able interact with the different elements on the board with my robot

+ _Task:_

+ Implement the effects in the game of Robo Rally on the board that a robot is effected by

+ _Acceptance requirements:_

+Every element on each board has an effect on the robots on the board.

  **Bugs**
+ One important bug in this game is that the player must manually press _CARDS_ at the beginning of every round in order to fetch his cards, and clear the card slots from the previous round.

  ### Part 3